Miranda (NSW)

 The educational profile of Miranda exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is notably high in the region, with 27.7% of residents currently enrolled in formal education.
+Educational participation is notably high, with 27.7% of residents currently enrolled in formal education.
 This includes 9.2% in primary education, 7.0% in secondary education, and 4.7% pursuing tertiary education.

 Frequently Asked Questions - Education